 As well as a beer garden smack bang in the centre of Cheltenham town centre, The Strand features real ales, live music and well-priced food.

 The garden at The Mount Inn, located in the village of Stanton, near Broadway, benefits from panoramic views of the Malvern Hills to offer a beautiful spot to watch the sun set with a pint of ale from Donnington Brewery, which is affiliated with the pub.

 The Miners Arms, the multi-award-winning Forest of Dean pub in Whitecroft, enjoys not one, but two beautiful beer gardens, as well as a large patio area – ideal for summer barbecue parties.

-Situated in the heart of Cheltenham’s Leckhampton, The Norwood Arms boasts a spacious garden and large patio area, with a range of real ales and great food served throughout the year.
+Situated at the end of the popular Bath Road in Cheltenham, The Norwood Arms boasts a spacious beer garden and large patio area, with a range of real ales and classic pub grub served.

 The Swan Inn at Coombe Hill is a family-friendly pub, with a large beer garden and decked terraced area where you can enjoy the long, summer evenings while treating yourself to one of the many local ales on offer.

 A hidden gem near Cirencester, The Tunnel House Inn is home to a beautiful beer garden that’s perfect for alfresco drinks and dining, with its rural location providing a glorious backdrop for guests.

 The George Inn is an award-winning pub in the Forest of Dean, with a delightful garden that’s spot on for alfresco summer dining along with a children’s play area featuring slides, climbing ropes, a suspension bridge and swings.

 The landscaped gardens and sunny courtyard area at The Bell at Sapperton is a relaxing space to enjoy a delicious menu and extensive drinks selection on offer at the gastropub, near Cirencester.